michael5522/wedding-planner/README.md

 1. Open VSCode and click the Dev Container shortcut located on the bottom left of VSCode

-2. Clone the 'repository in container volume' with the following command:
+2. Clone the 'repository in container volume' with the following command

    ```shell
    git clone https://github.com/michael5522/final-project